Aga Khan affair

 The Aga Khan affair was a political scandal in Canada involving Prime Minister Justin Trudeau.
-In 2017, Trudeau was found guilty of violating sections 5,11,12, and 21[1] of the Federal Conflict of Interest Act by accepting private-island vacations, gifts, and flights from the Aga Khan, a philanthropist and spiritual leader of the Shia Ismaili religion.
+In 2017, Trudeau was found to have violated sections 5,11,12, and 21[1] of the Federal Conflict of Interest Act by accepting private-island vacations, gifts, and flights from Aga Khan (Karim al-Husseini), a philanthropist and spiritual leader of the Shia Ismaili religion.
 This was deemed significant as the Aga Khan Foundation, a registered lobby, had received over $50 million of federal funding in 2016.

-Justin Trudeau adopted the position that he and the Aga Khan were close friends, and the trips were of a personal nature.
-This was ostensibly supported by a close relationship between Trudeau’s father, Pierre Elliot Trudeau, and the Aga Khan.
+Justin Trudeau adopted the position that he and Karim al-Husseini were close friends, and the trips were of a personal nature.
+This was ostensibly supported by a close relationship between Trudeau’s father, Pierre Elliott Trudeau, and Karim al-Husseini.
 Furthermore in 1983, when Justin Trudeau was twelve years old, their two families had undertaken a vacation together to Greece.

-Then-Ethics Commissioner Mary Dawson stated in her ruling however that Justin Trudeau and the Aga Khan had undertaken no serious social interactions for thirty years outside a single instance at the funeral of Pierre Elliot Trudeau; and that, “there were no private interactions between Mr. Trudeau and the Aga Khan until Mr. Trudeau became Leader of the Liberal Party of Canada.
+Then-Ethics Commissioner Mary Dawson stated in her ruling however that Justin Trudeau and Karim al-Husseini had undertaken no serious social interactions for thirty years outside a single instance at the funeral of Pierre Elliot Trudeau; and that, “there were no private interactions between Mr. Trudeau and the Aga Khan until Mr. Trudeau became Leader of the Liberal Party of Canada.
 This led me to conclude that their relationship cannot be described as one of friends for the purposes of the Act.”

-December 2016 Vacation
+December 2016 vacation

-On December 26, 2016 Justin Trudeau and his family left Canada to travel to the Aga Khan’s private residence at Bell Cay, The Bahamas, via Nassau.
-Over the course of the trip Trudeau would travel to and from various locations via the Aga Khan’s personal helicopters.
+On December 26, 2016 Justin Trudeau and his family left Canada to travel to Karim al-Husseini’s private residence at Bell Cay, The Bahamas, via Nassau.
+Over the course of the trip Trudeau would travel to and from various locations via al-Husseini’s personal helicopters.

-During his stay on Bell Cay, Trudeau met with the Aga Khan, as well as then-United States Secretary of State John Kerry who was also visiting the island at the time.
+During his stay on Bell Cay, Trudeau met with al-Husseini, as well as then-United States Secretary of State John Kerry who was also visiting the island at the time.
 This meeting was entirely coincidental and not unusual as in the six months prior, Bell Cay had entertained 178 guests.
 Trudeau stated that although all interactions were of a purely social nature, the topic of the US administration did come up.